vivekladhe37/AWP/README.md

 # AWP
-This repository contains various sample programs on js, php etc.
+This repository contains various sample programs on Java Script.